Hector-Chong/native-wechat-doc/docs/guide/getting-started.md

 </Button>
 ```

-Most APIs in Native Wechat are promisified.
+Most APIs in Native WeChat are promisified.
 So is `sendAuthRequest` which will return a promise.
 When the user confirms the request on Wechat, the promise is resolved to be data with a code.
 All promisifed APIs return a generic type named `NativeWechatResponse`.

 ```typescript
 export type NativeWechatResponse<T = Record<string, unknown>> = {